derek901128/recreational_sql/README.md

 3. Number to Binary
    -> Been reading up on bitwise operations in SQL, then came across this procedure someone wrote to convert number to binary.
 Me being me, of course        I need to implement the same logic into one single pure SQL query.
 4. Reverse Number
    -> Once I was brave enough to tackle Haskell, only to be completely overwhelemed by this number-reversing problem.
 Consider this a reclaim of my          manhood.
+5. Reverse Number - LeetCode
+   ->  I was never into LeetCode, but when I stumbled upone this question, immediately I saw two things: recursiver queries and bit conversion.
+I             first implement each one seperatly, then here I put them together in one cohesive query that first reverse then input number, convert it into          binary and count the number of bits, finally using a case when to decide whether the reversed number is overflowing or not.
+Frankly I'm quite          happy with what I got here.
+6. Random String generation
+   -> Nothing spectacular here, just generating random ascii values from 97 to 122, and convert them back into letters.